oxctl/spring-security-lti13/README.md

         <version>0.0.1</version>
     </dependency>

+There is a [demo project](https://github.com/oxctl/spring-security-lti13-demo) built using this library that may be helpful in getting started with the project.

 ### Releasing

-This project is deployed to the central repository, once ready to release you can have the release plugin tag everything:
+The project is deployed to the central repository, once ready to release use the release plugin to tag everything:

     mvn -Prelease release:clean release:prepare